Infinite-Nomic/Infinite-Nomic/round6/rules.md

 A proposal cannot take effect if it has not been adopted in accordance with the rules.
 Proposals can have neither retroactive nor future effect, even if their text explicitly states otherwise.

-A player submits a proposal by posting a document labeled as such in #proposals.
+A player submits a proposal by posting a text message labeled as such (which does not refer to a document) in #proposals.
 When submitting a proposal, a player shall label it with its ID number.
 Each proposal's ID number is determined at the time it is submitted, and is the number after the previously submitted proposal's ID number (or else 1, if there was no previous proposal).